theroyakash/auto-encoders-in-tensorflow/README.md

 # Autoencoders

 **Autoencoders** are a particular type of neural network, just like classifiers.
 Autoencoders are similar to classifiers in the sense that they compress data.
-However, where classifiers condense all the data of an image into a single label, autoencoders compress the data into a **latent vector**, often denoted $z$ in literature, with the goal of preserving the opportunity to recreate the exact same image in the future.
+However, where classifiers condense all the data of an image into a single label, autoencoders compress the data into a **latent vector**, often denoted Z in literature, with the goal of preserving the opportunity to recreate the exact same image in the future.
 Because autoencoders learn representations instead of labels, autoencoders belong to representation learning, a subfield of machine learning, but not necessarily deep learning.

 While recreating the same data from a compressed version might seem like an impossible task.
 However, _you_ can actually do the same.
 You probably have no difficulty memorizing the following sequence: